kapiosk/ObsidianCake/Pasta Sauces.md

+---
+tags: my-tag1 my-tag2
+---

 ## Understanding pasta

 All pasta are noodles but not all noodles are pasta.
-What makes italian noodles (pasta) different is mainly the use of durum wheat flour.
+What makes Italian noodles (pasta) different is mainly the use of durum wheat flour.

 ## Understanding the sauces